 The classic symptoms of a panic attack which include shortness of breath, a lump in the throat, tightness of the chest, racing heartbeat are very scary for the person having the attack and for the people witnessing it.
 When it is your child having the attack it can be absolutely terrifying for child and parent/carer alike.
 I have first-hand experience of this and felt totally powerless and helpless the first time it happened.
 That is why I now train adults how to help children manage their fears and anxieties, and be able to step in with confidence if their child has a panic attack.

-In 2016 my youngest child, 11 years then, who has always been very sensitive, had her first panic attack.
+In 2016 my youngest child, then 11 years old, who has always been very sensitive, had her first panic attack.
 It was horrific for her, her elder sister, me and my husband.
 My husband was on the phone to NHS 111.
-My daughter’s symptoms, breathing difficulties, inability to speak (lump in her throat and dry mouth), inability to walk (pins and needles caused by a lack of carbon dioxide in the body) worsened; she said she couldn’t see anything.
+My daughter’s symptoms, breathing difficulties and hyperventilation, inability to speak (lump in her throat and dry mouth), inability to walk (pins and needles caused by a lack of carbon dioxide in the body) worsened; she said she couldn’t see anything.
 At that point the call handler said she was sending an ambulance.
 It felt like the bottom was dropping out of my world.
 If an ambulance was coming, it was serious, right?

-Fast forward to now, the 7th week of lockdown (or is it the 8th?) due to Covid-19, and unsurprisingly my daughter’s panic attacks have returned.
-They usually occur when she, now 15 and in year 10, is settling to sleep.
-Instead of feeling powerless to help her I have a range of tools at my disposal which I use to help her and to keep myself calm whilst doing so.
+During the first lockdown, due to Covid-19, unsurprisingly my daughter’s panic attacks returned.
+They usually occurred when she, then 15, was settling to sleep.
+Instead of feeling powerless to help her I had a range of tools at my disposal which I used to help her and to keep myself calm whilst doing so.
 Breathing exercises, guided meditation and knowledge of the fight/flight/freeze response and how my tools counter this have given me the confidence to help my daughter during the scariest of times.
 And she has confidence in me.

-If you are interested in training online via Zoom with me, Tara Russo, to help your child manage their fears and anxieties, process uncomfortable emotions in a positive manner and self-regulate their behaviour then please do not hesitate to get in touch with me via email firstname.lastname@example.org, on 07761140855.
-My next course for adults will be in June 2020.
+If you are interested in training online via Zoom with me, Tara Russo, to help your child manage their fears and anxieties, process uncomfortable emotions in a positive manner and self-regulate their behaviour then please do not hesitate to get in touch with me via email email@example.com, on 07761140855.
+Check out my website for my next course dates.
 Groups are very small so early booking is advised to avoid disappointment.
 The course costs £199 but sometimes I run promotions so it is always worth checking.